Rochdale child sex abuse ring

 The Rochdale child sex abuse ring targeted underage teenage girls in Rochdale, Greater Manchester, England.
 Nine men were convicted of sex trafficking and other offences including rape, trafficking girls for sex and conspiracy to engage in sexual activity with a child in May 2012.
 This resulted in Greater Manchester Police launching Operation Doublet and other operations to investigate further claims of abuse.
-As of January 2024 a total of 42 men had been convicted resulting in jail sentences totalling 432 years.
 Forty-seven girls were identified as victims of child sexual exploitation during the initial police investigation.
-The men were British Pakistanis, which led to discussion on whether the failure to investigate them was linked to the authorities' fear of being accused of racial prejudice.
+The perpetrators were Muslim men, which led to discussion on whether the failure to investigate them was linked to the authorities' fear of being accused of racial prejudice.
 The victims were predominantly of White British heritage.
+One of the main traffickers, Shabir Ahmed, confirmed the specific racial targeting of White British girls, claiming the racial superiority of Pakistanis and denouncing the sexual liberation of British society.

 There have been several reviews and reports written about the Rochdale child sexual abuse cases, including a Home Affairs Select Committee (HASC) report that was published in 2013.
 The events have also been widely covered in the media and portrayed in a BBC television drama, Three Girls, in 2017.

 In March 2015, Greater Manchester Police apologised for its failure to investigate the child sexual exploitation allegations more thoroughly between 2008 and 2010.
 A GMP investigation into police conduct, supervised by the Independent Police Complaints Commission (IPCC), ended the same month.
 The investigation looked at the conduct of 13 officers between 2008 and 2010 and served notices of misconduct on seven.
 One officer was found to have warranted disciplinary action but was able to retire without any sanction being taken against him.
 The other six were given "words of advice" by their superior officers.

 A 2024 report on child sex exploitation in Rochdale from 2004 to 2013 found that there was "compelling evidence" of widespread abuse, and that Greater Manchester Police and Rochdale Council had failed to properly investigate these cases, leaving girls "at the mercy of their abusers".
-While there were successful prosecutions, the report said that the investigations only "scraped the surface" of what had happened, and that many abusers had gone unpunished.
+While there were successful prosecutions, the report said that the investigations carried out during the period covered by the report only "scraped the surface" of what had happened, and that many abusers had gone unpunished.

 As of October 2025 a total of 61 men had been convicted and jailed in relation to a number of different police investigations carried out since 2009.
 The total sentences handed down total almost 630 years.
-All but three of the offenders were Asian or British Asian.